predis/predis/README.md

 Predis is available on [Packagist](http://packagist.org/packages/predis/predis) for an easy installation using [Composer](http://packagist.org/about-composer).
 Composer helps you manage dependencies for your projects and libraries without much hassle which makes it the preferred way to get up and running with new applications.
-Alternatively, the library is available on [PearHub](http://pearhub.org/projects/predis)'s channel for a more traditional installation via PEAR.
+Alternatively, the library is available on our [own PEAR channel](http://pear.nrk.io) for a more traditional installation via PEAR.
 Zip and tar.gz archives are also downloadable from GitHub by browsing the list of [tagged releases](http://github.com/nrk/predis/tags).

 ### Loading the library ###